waits on the deep rocky seamounts

 Main Threats

 Bycatch in deep-sea trawl fisheries is primary threat.
 Habitat damage from bottom trawling on seamounts.
 Slow reproduction makes populations vulnerable.
-No targeted commercial fishery exists for this species.
+No targeted commercial fishery exists.

 Population

 Population trends poorly understood due to deep-water habitat.
 Caught as bycatch in orange roughy and oreo fisheries.
 Quota management limits total bycatch.
-Better species-specific data needed for stock assessments.
+Better species-specific data needed.

 Conservation Status